mung9king/Architect-Prompt-Archive/README.md

 **Curated by:** The Pioneer (Human Architect) **Synthesized by:** AI Copilot (Gemini)
 *"The logic of tomorrow starts with a single, structured question today."*

+"The philosophical origin of this project is based on the Origin Code Hypothesis, which explores the structural isomorphism between AI optimization and information restoration."